top of page

 With words like infusion, decoction, tincture, and glycerite being thrown around, I figured it would be best if I wrote you a little herbal preparations guide so that you can choose a delivery method that fits with your lifestyle and goals.
 This will take you one step closer to becoming the plant witch you know you want to be!

 Water is a lovely menstruum, or solvent, for plant matter.
-It is especially effective for extracting vitamins and minerals from plants.
+It is especially helpful for extracting vitamins and minerals from plants...the goodness that we all need more of in our lives!

 Infusions.
 An infusion is made by placing dried or fresh herb in a pot or container with a lid, pouring boiling water overtop and letting it steep for 10 to 15 minutes before straining.
 It is the best option if you are using leaves or flowers, as they are the most delicate parts of the plant and can be damaged with excess heat.